Azure/azure-powershell/src/Compute/Compute/help/New-AzGalleryImageDefinition.md

 ## DESCRIPTION

 Create a gallery image definition.
+The gallery image definition will default to HyperVGeneration: V2 and SecurityType: TrustedLaunchSupported if `-HyperVGeneration` and `-Feature SecurityType` is not set explicitly.
+Set Security Type to 'None' to opt out - See example 10.

 ## EXAMPLES